EB-2 National Interest Waiver (NIW): Everything You Should Know

 Learn about navigating the NIW process for pilots.

-We’ve helped numerous U.S. companies hire international workers by securing NIW for their EB-2 visas.
+We’ve helped numerous U.S. companies hire international workers by securing NIWs for their EB-2 visas.
 Getting the best immigration outcome is our number one priority for every client.
-Obtaining EB-2 NIW is one of our employment immigration specializations, and this is what Shilpa Malik, our leading business immigration lawyer, had to say about our practice in this area:
+Obtaining EB-2 NIW is one of our employment immigration specializations, and this is what Shilpa Malik, our leading business immigration lawyer with vast experience with EB-2 NIW Waivers, had to say about our practice in this area:

 “In my experience, EB-2 NIW green cards are one of the most sought-after employment immigration pathways for international workers.
 Our personalized approach, attention to detail, and expertise in obtaining NIWs can increase your chances of success and save you time and stress.
 Let us help you achieve your employment immigration goals.”

-We recently had an EB-2 NIW success story where we helped a senior medical physicist with multiple degrees and certifications and ultimately received approval for an EB-2 green card via a National Interest Waiver (NIW).
-The client was initially declined for EB-1A, which made out NIW application difficult.
+One of our recent EB-2 NIW success stories involved assisting a senior medical physicist with multiple degrees and certifications to secure approval for an EB-2 green card via the National Interest Waiver (NIW).
+The client was initially declined for EB-1A, which made the NIW application complex.
 However, after the firm gathered the necessary evidence and convincingly argued the case, our client’s employment immigration proceedings were a success.

-Prior to 2016, the National Interest Waiver petition had been adjudicated using the 1998 NYSDOT criteria, which were later found to contain some ambiguity.
-The process was repurposed by the Administrative Appeals Office (AAO) decision in the Matter of Dhanasar, 2016.
+Before 2016, National Interest Waiver petitions were reviewed using the 1998 NYSDOT criteria, which were later found to be somewhat unclear.
+The process was revised by the Administrative Appeals Office (AAO) decision in the Matter of Dhanasar, 2016.

 Now, to satisfy the requirements for the National Interest Waiver, you must be able to prove that your proposed endeavor in the U.S. meets the following three crucial elements:

-The First Prong: Substantial Merit and National Importance
+The First Prong: Does Your Endeavor Have Substantial Merit and National Importance?

 The endeavor must be beneficial to the United States as a whole, and not local or regional in nature.
 Though the AAO ruled that an applicant does not necessarily have to show the endeavor’s economic benefits to the U.S., its potential still needs to be established.
 You will need to convince the USCIS that your employment or entrepreneurship, though it may be within a particular location, will eventually be beneficial on a national scale either directly or indirectly.